LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/Excel_Option/README.md

 <img src="Profit_Payoff.png">

 ## Description:
 Learn about options trading in Excel.
 Learn how to input options in Excel.
 Learn to create option strategies.
+Options is risker than investing in stocks.
 <img src="Option Table.png">

 ### Last: Shows the price of the most recent trade that went through.